 - Spring 2 - Judaism - the Holocaust

-- Autumn 2 - Issues of Life and Death, Religion vs. Science
+- Autumn 1 – Religion and Science: Religion vs. Science

 The two year Eduqas GCSE Religious Studies course uses thematic topics to explore the way we make decisions and investigate different views on ethical dilemmas which impact on society today.
 Issues such as relationships; life after death; good and evil and human rights are investigated.
 In Year 11 students study the beliefs, teachings and practices of Christianity and Islam.